 My goal is for everyone to be comfortable, have fun, and to make the best music possible.
 These are my 2 basic rules to follow to make sure we accomplish just that.

 1. Whoever plays it best, records it.
-It doesn’t matter who wrote it, who plays it live, or who has the shiniest guitar.
-All that matters is the song reaches it’s full potential, and we can’t let pride get in the way of the songs.
+It doesn’t matter who wrote it, or who plays it live, all that matters is the song reaches it’s full potential.
 Commonly, one guitarist will track all of the rhythms for a full song, if they are the most confident with that song it will help the song be rhythmically consistent.
-Sometimes the guitarist will track the bass, and there may be times where even I play an instrument on a part of a song.
+Sometimes the guitarist will track the bass, sometimes the bassist will track the guitar, sometimes the drummer will be sleeping all day (jk).
 All of these are normal, and as long as we all have the goal of creating the best songs possible, we can all work together to achieve that.

 2. Don’t make fun of someone’s mistakes.
+I like to keep things fun and light, but just be aware of the people around you.
 Making great art is about allowing yourself to be vulnerable.
-No one wants to feel stupid, all ideas are welcome, so try to avoid laughing at someone if their voice cracks or they miss a note.
-That doesn’t mean we can't have fun, but just be aware of the people around you.
+No one wants to feel put down, all ideas are welcome, so try to avoid laughing at someone if their voice cracks or they miss a note.

 1. Pre Production